-The proposed Toowoomba Bypass is a vital road link that is integral to the region's future economic growth.
-The present situation with the Toowoomba Range crossing is extremely inadequate for the massive flow of freight experienced on a daily basis.
-It is a critical infrastructure project that needs to be funded from the Federal Government’s Building Australia Fund.
+The proposed Toowoomba Second Range Crossing is a vital road link that is integral to the region's future economic growth.
+The existing Toowoomba Range crossing is considered inadequate for the massive flow of freight experienced on a daily basis.

-The proposed bypass will span 42 km from the Warrego Highway at Helidon Spa to the Gore Highway at Athol, as detailed in the map below.
+The proposed road will span 42 km from the Warrego Highway at Helidon Spa to the Gore Highway at Athol, as detailed in the map below.

 For some more background information on the proposed Bypass please view the following articles: